BitsForPeople/esp-heatshrink/README.md

 compressed; 'harder' to compress -> more potential performance gain.

-Note that heatshrink is based on LZSS compression, which means heatshrink alone can only compresses repeating sequences of bytes in a data stream.
-This makes it a reasonable choice for compressing text or HTML but not so much for analog signals or sensor readings in which even a small amount of noise may eliminate most or all repetitions of identical bytes.
+Note that heatshrink is based on LZSS compression, which means heatshrink alone can only compress repeating sequences of bytes in a data stream.
+This makes it a reasonable choice for compressing text, HTML, or some types of bitmap images but not so much for analog signals, sensor readings, or photos, because even a small amount of noise may eliminate most or all repetitions of identical byte sequences.

 Heatshrink's original Readme below: